-- 3. Demonstrate knowledge of current issues, trends, and educational innovations and legislation relating to the field of early childhood (PreK-3) education. - 4.
-Analyze ethical behavior and professional responsibilities as they relate to young children, families, colleagues, and the community.
+- 6. Analyze the relationships among current educational issues, trends, and legislation and their impact on the field of early childhood education. - 7.
+Analyze and apply ethical behavior and professional responsibilities as they relate to young children, families, colleagues, and the community (e.g., Florida Educator Accomplished Practices, Florida Department of Education Code of Ethics, National Association for the Education of Young Children Code of Ethics).

-4 Knowledge of effective practices
+3 Knowledge of developmentally appropriate practices

-- 1. Identify developmentally appropriate practices that guide effective instruction. - 2.
+- 1. Identify and apply developmentally appropriate practices that guide effective instruction. - 2.
 Identify the components of effective organization and management, such as classroom rituals, routines, and schedules. - 3.
-Identify ways to organize furniture, equipment, materials, and other resources in an indoor or outdoor environment in order to support early childhood curricula and the development of the whole child. - 4.
-Identify the components of and techniques for creating a print-rich environment (e.g., classroom libraries, labeled objects, student work displayed, word walls) reflecting diverse cultures and the impact of such an environment on classroom instruction. - 5.
-Identify strategies for short- and long-term planning to set instructional goals in alignment with standards for developing teacher objectives. - 6.
-Identify strategies for designing appropriate objectives and developing and implementing lesson plans. - 7.
-Identify activities that enrich and extend active learning through the selection and use of developmentally and age-appropriate instructional materials. - 8.
-Identify a variety of methods of flexibly grouping children for the purposes of instruction. - 9.
-Identify characteristics of an integrated curriculum. - 10.
-Identify characteristics of play as it relates to children's social, emotional, and cognitive development. - 11.
-Identify methods of observing, facilitating, and extending children's play to practice newly acquired competencies through problem solving, imitation, persistence, and creativity. - 12.
-Identify strategies for building and nurturing trusting relationships with students.
+Identify ways to organize furniture, equipment, materials, and other resources in an indoor or outdoor environment in order to support early childhood development and curricula. - 4.
+Identify and analyze strategies for short- and long-term planning to set instructional goals in alignment with standards for developing teacher objectives. - 5.
+Identify strategies for designing appropriate objectives and developing, implementing, and assessing lesson plans. - 6.
+Identify and select developmentally and/or age-appropriate instructional materials that enrich and extend active learning. - 7.
+Apply a variety of methods of flexibly grouping children for the purposes of instruction. - 8.
+Identify and apply characteristics of an integrated curriculum. - 9.
+Identify characteristics of play as related to children's social, emotional, and cognitive development. - 10.
+Identify strategies for building and nurturing trusting relationships with students. - 11.
+Analyze and evaluate the use of evidence-based practices to improve student achievement.